-The African presence in Mexico is often denied or trivialized, and where popular culture depicts black people they tend to be caricatured and ridiculed.
+The African presence in Mexico was still often denied or trivialized, and where popular culture depicts black people they tend to be caricatured and ridiculed.
 Mexico produces a large percentage of Spanish-language television programmes in the Americas, which continue to present limiting and one-dimensional stereotypical and sexualized images of black women.
-In 2005, the release of the commemorative stamps of the central character of the 1940s Mexican comic book Memín Pinguín incited criticism by various civil rights groups in the US.
-The character is a stereotypical black image with exaggerated ‘black’ facial features resembling some of racist sambo images once popular in the US.
+In 2005, the release of the commemorative stamps of the central character of the 1940s Mexican comic book Memín Pinguín incited criticism by various US civil rights groups.
+The character is a stereotypical black image with exaggerated ‘black’ facial features resembling some of racist sambo images once popular in the United States.

-Nevertheless, Mexico’s African heritage is slowly emerging as an important issue.
+Mexico’s African heritage has slowly emerged as an important issue.
 In 2003, the federal government of Mexico initiated the Third Root Program, which developed educational television programs and promoted scholarship on the African heritage of Mexico.
 Moreover, an important anti-discrimination law approved in 2005, although it does not acknowledge Afro-Mexicans explicitly, was designed also to deal with discrimination against that group.
-The state of Oaxaca subsequently became the only government entity officially to recognize Afro-Mexicans as an ethnic group.
+The state of Oaxaca subsequently became the first government entity officially to recognize Afro-Mexicans as an ethnic group.

-Several organizations have also emerged to reclaim Afro-Mexican traditions, for example the annual Encounter of Black Populations, which started over ten years ago, and Black Mexico, an organization dedicated to fighting for the cultural and political rights of people of African descent in Mexico.
-These organizations have been in increased dialogue with other Afro-Latin Americans throughout the region.
-Since 2004, there have been a number of photography exhibits, film series and forums on Afro-Mexicans throughout the US.
-In Veracruz there has been a resurgence of African-influenced Son Jarocho music, which has also helped to bring visibility to these issues.
-Although in many parts of Mexico, many people of African ancestry still do not identify themselves as such, the increased migration of Afro-Mexicans to other parts of the country and to the US has significantly impacted on this population’s consciousness of its African roots.
+Several organizations also emerged to reclaim Afro-Mexican traditions, for example the annual Encounter of Black Populations, and Black Mexico, an organization dedicated to fighting for the cultural and political rights of people of African descent in Mexico.
+These organizations entered into increased dialogue with other Afro-Latin Americans throughout the region.
+Since then, there have been a number of photography exhibits, film series and forums on Afro-Mexicans in Mexico and the United States.
+In Veracruz there was a resurgence of African-influenced Son Jarocho music, which has also helped to bring visibility to these issues.
+Although in many parts of Mexico, many people of African ancestry still do not identify themselves as such, the increased migration of Afro-Mexicans to other parts of the country and to the United States has significantly impacted on this population’s consciousness of its African roots.